-Nonresident alien decedent.
-A nonresident alien decedent is a decedent who is neither domiciled in nor a citizen of the United States at the time of death.
-For purposes of this form, a citizen of a U.S. possession is not a U.S. citizen.
+Nonresident not a citizen (NRNC) of the United States.
+For estate tax purposes, a decedent is an NRNC of the United States if the decedent is neither domiciled in nor a citizen of the United States at the time of death.
+A decedent who acquired U.S. citizenship solely by reason of being a citizen of a U.S. territory or by reason of birth or residence within a U.S. territory is not treated as a U.S. citizen.